MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/v2-linux.md

 For example, you have configured an agent (see above) with the name `our-linux-agent`.
 The service file will be either:

-* VSTS: the name of your organization.
-For example if you connect to `https://fabrikam.visualstudio.com` , then the service name would be `/etc/systemd/system/vsts.agent.fabrikam.our-linux-agent.service`
+* Azure Pipelines: the name of your organization.
+For example if you connect to `https://fabrikam.visualstudio.com`, then the service name would be `/etc/systemd/system/vsts.agent.fabrikam.our-linux-agent.service`

 * TFS: the name of your on-premises TFS AT server.
 For example if you connect to `http://our-server:8080/tfs`, then the service name would be `/etc/systemd/system/vsts.agent.our-server.our-linux-agent.service`